How to identify the dead cone in the top-quark jet: Introduction

 The dead cone effect has first been observed experimentally by the relative suppression of total particle multiplicity associated with heavy quark (c- and b- quark) production in $e^+e^-$ annihilation already some time ago~\cite{Schumm:1992xt,Dokshitzer:2005ri}.
-Only recently the dead cone effect has been established by the ALICE collaboration~\cite{ALICE:2021aqk}.
-The ALICE collaboration analysed charm-quark jets produced in pp collisions at the Large Hadron Collider and measured the angular dependence of the production of subjets with respect to the direction of the primary charm quark.
+Only recently has the dead cone effect been established in the hadronic final state by the ALICE collaboration~\cite{ALICE:2021aqk}.
+The ALICE collaboration analyzed charm-quark jets produced in pp collisions at the Large Hadron Collider and measured the angular dependence of the production of subjets with respect to the direction of the primary charm quark.
 They found a depletion in the forward direction as expected from QCD based Monte Carlo Event Generators (MCEG).
 Alternatively, the dead cone effect can be observed with momentum spectra of partons and hadrons which are expected to be suppressed at high momenta.
-This suppression has been investigated in an analytical approach within the Modified Leading Logarithmic Approximation (MLLA)~\cite{Dokshitzer:1991fd}.
-Recently, this suppression of high momenta predicted for heavy quark jets has been observed in $e^+e^-$-annihilation at the LEP energy of 91.2~GeV and these results support the QCD expectations within MLLA; in particular, the dependence on the mass of the primary heavy quark has been confirmed by the comparison of charm-quark and bottom quark-jets~\cite{Kluth:2023umf}.
+This suppression has been investigated using an analytical approach within the Modified Leading Logarithmic Approximation (MLLA)~\cite{Dokshitzer:1991fd}.
+Recently, this suppression of high momenta predicted for heavy quark jets has been observed in $e^+e^-$-annihilation at the LEP energy of 91.2~GeV, and these results support the QCD expectations within MLLA; in particular, the dependence on the mass of the primary heavy quark has been confirmed by the comparison of charm-quark and bottom quark-jets~\cite{Kluth:2023umf}.\footnote{ After completion of this work, a study of the dead cone effect in b-quark jets based on the angular distribution of subjets has been presented by the CMS collaboration~\cite{CMS-PAS-SMP-25-008}. }